top of page

 • Why it happens: The left knee collapses forward because the standing leg lacks the specific stabilizing strength to allow the weight to sink while maintaining a vertical shin.
 When the left knee is pulled back to force the vertical alignment, the sudden, extreme flexibility demand causes the entire pelvis to rotate, and the empty right kua is pushed out as the relief valve.

-• Why it matters: This chain demonstrates the failing ecosystem; that a lack of strength on the loaded side (the ability to hold the vertical shin under weight) instantly exposes the lack of flexibility on the empty side (the tight Dang that causes the right kua to pop).
+• Why it matters: This chain demonstrates the failing ecosystem; that a lack of strength and neuromuscular patterning on the loaded side (the ability to hold the vertical shin under weight) instantly exposes the lack of flexibility on the empty side (the tight Dang that causes the right kua to pop).

 5. Mingmen Collapsed

-• Why it happens: This collapse is a primary "unloading" mechanism.
-Maintaining an expanded Mingmen (a flat or slightly rounded lower back) forces the Left leg to bear the full weight while simultaneously demanding that the psoas and pelvic floor yield.
-When the strength of the leg or the flexibility of the pelvis reaches its limit, the body "breaks" the spine at the lumbar to shift the center of gravity and shorten the posterior chain.
-This effectively unloads the deep internal stretch of the Dang.
+• Why it happens: This collapse serves as both an unloading and unwinding mechanism.
+Maintaining an expanded Mingmen (a flat or slightly rounded lower back) forces the Left leg to bear the full weight while simultaneously demanding that the psoas and pelvic floor and surrounding deep tissues yield.
+When leg strength or pelvic flexibility reaches its limit, the lumbar spine compresses, shifting the center of gravity and bypassing the torsional tension in the Dang.

-• Why it matters: The Mingmen acts as the "governor" of the internal load.
+• Why it matters: The Mingmen acts as the "governor" of the internal load and winding.
 When it is open, the weight is forced to travel through the soft-tissue arch of the Dang and into the root.
 When it collapses, the structural connection is severed; the weight is "dumped" into the lower back and the skeletal joints, and the internal stretch is lost.

 Why These Five Problems Are Really One Problem